msc-acse/acse-9-independent-research-project-coush001/README.md

 The tool is delivered via a series of classes delivering the following workflow:
 1. Imports
 2. Data Loading
-3. Data processing
+3. Data Processing
-4. Model analysis
+4. Model Analysis
   1. Model embedding to a chosen dimension *Example: PCA, VAE..*
   2. Umap embedding to two dimensions
 5. Visualisation